-The Royal College of Pathologists is committed to the principle of diversity and equality in employment, membership, academic activities, examinations and training as underpinned the Equality Act 2010.
+The Royal College of Pathologists is committed to the principle of diversity and equality in employment, membership, academic activities, examinations and training.
+As part of this commitment we are concerned to inspire and support all those who work with us directly and indirectly.